murex/EventStormingJournal/_posts/2022-09-01-why-would-you-want-to-run-a-big-picture-event-storming.markdown

 A few years ago, I worked for a bank as a contractor.
 I quickly noticed that everybody was talking about the PXT project.
 After a few more days, I understood that PXT was a massive project with an ambitious goal.
 The project aimed at re-designing fundamental banking abstractions through the whole information system.

 Architects and business 'visionaries' had planned the project without involving 'mortal' developers.
-Yet, as the project moved on, this new model kept looking more unrealistic.
+As the project moved on, this new model kept looking more unrealistic.
 Yet, the project lingered for a few years, involving hundreds of people.
 Ultimately, it was canceled, leaving wasted time and code bases in schizophrenic states.

 ![Photo of a white tower.
 Architecture is often done by experts alone, what we call "Ivory Tower Architecture".
 Although known not to work well, this architecture strategy remains wide-spread.]({{site.url}}{{site.baseurl}}/imgs/2022-09-01-why-would-you-want-to-run-a-big-picture-event-storming/ivory-tower.jpg)